ritmun/oathtool-for-mac/README.md

 ## Installation:

-_Ensure that your organization permits use of a commandline tool for obtaining two-factor auth token.
+_Ensure that your admin permits use of a commandline tool for obtaining two-factor auth token.
 Some may see it as an unnecessary ease in authentication, and hence disallow it._
 1. Install `oathtool` using your OS's package manager.
 For mac, use :
 ```brew install oath-toolkit```